-Prior to being enrolled in the Fellowship, Fellows must submit documentation verifying a current health insurance policy that can be utilized in the event of a physical injury that may occur while training at an ASPMF clinical site.
-ASPMF clinical facilities are not responsible for any kind of physical injury that may occur while training at these clinical locations during enrollment in the Fellowship.
-Universal precautions to avoid the infectious transfer of bacterial or viral pathogens while providing patient care at an ASPMF clinical site is the sole responsibility of the Fellow.
-Fellows are responsible for all expenses associated with serology testing and follow-up care following a needle stick injury or contact with patient bodily fluids from the inadvertent mishandling of needles or failure to adhere to Universal precautions while at an ASPMF clinical site.
-Medical expenses associated with any kind of injury while rotating at an ASPMF clinical site is the sole responsibility of the Fellow, and the Fellow accepts these conditions during clinical training while enrolled in the Fellowship or participating in MTSA-sponsored cadaveric workshops.
+Prior to enrollment in the Fellowship, Fellows must provide documentation of a current health insurance policy that covers potential physical injuries during training at ASPMF clinical affiliate sites.
+Clinical sites hold NO responsibility for injuries sustained during Fellowship training.
+Fellows are responsible for adhering to universal precautions to prevent the transmission of bacterial or viral pathogens while providing patient care at ASPMF clinical affiliate sites.
+Fellows are also responsible for all expenses related to serology testing and follow-up care resulting from needlestick injuries or contact with patient bodily fluids.
+Fellows acknowledge that medical expenses arising from injuries during clinical rotations at ASPMF clinical affiliate sites are their sole responsibility and accept these conditions during clinical training in the Fellowship or participation in MTSA-sponsored cadaveric workshops.

-At any time during this clinical week, the clinical mentor has the right to suspend the ability of the Fellow to train at their clinical site for any unprofessional conduct or actions that endanger patient care or compromise the reputability of the clinical site.
-This judgment of unprofessional conduct by the Fellow can be made at the sole discretion of the clinical mentor or by any other anesthesia or surgical professional employed by the hospital or the anesthesia group at an ASPMF clinical site.
+The clinical mentor reserves the right to suspend the Fellow's training at any time during the clinical week for unprofessional conduct or actions that jeopardize patient care or compromise the reputation of the clinical site.
+This determination of unprofessional conduct may be made solely at the discretion of the clinical mentor or by any anesthesia or surgical professional employed by the hospital or anesthesia group at the ASPMF clinical affiliate site.

-These clinical expectations can be amended or eliminated at any time.
-Adequate and timely notice will be given to the Fellow for changes made to these expectations.
+These clinical expectations are subject to amendments or eliminations at any time.
+The Fellow will receive sufficient and timely notice regarding any changes made to these expectations.